encode/django-rest-framework/docs/tutorial/1-serialization.md

 ## Using ModelSerializers

 Our `SnippetSerializer` class is replicating a lot of information that's also contained in the `Snippet` model.
-It would be nice if we could keep out code a bit  more concise.
+It would be nice if we could keep our code a bit  more concise.

 In the same way that Django provides both `Form` classes and `ModelForm` classes, REST framework includes both `Serializer` classes, and `ModelSerializer` classes.